madhank93/learn-k8s-ckad/README.md

 **Service** - provides the stable address for a pod(s).

 * ClusterIP - It is the default service type.
 Exposes the Service on a cluster-internal IP.
 Only reachable within cluster.
-Pods can reach service on apps port number
+Pods can reach service on apps port number.

-* NodePort -
+* NodePort - Exposes the Service on each Node's IP at a static port (the NodePort).
+High port allocated on each node.
+You'll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort>

-* LoadBalancer -
+* LoadBalancer - Exposes the Service externally using a cloud provider's load balancer.
+NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.

 * ExternalName -

   </p>